logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz07/README.md

 2.a.

-(1) IF the response is GOOD, update $CVS_DIR/pivots.csv 'database' with the new row of data.
+(1) IF the response is GOOD, update $CVS_DIR/quotes.csv 'database' with the new row of data.

-(2) SIMULATE calling trade-analytics on pivots-data.
+(2) SIMULATE calling trade-analytics on quotes-data.

 2.b. (or not 2.b. lulz)